tda-qchem/tda-qchem-examples/docs/LiH_MICD.md

     * Additionally, on [zenodo](https://zenodo.org/record/7446735#.Y8E2dtKZNhF), we also share the VTI file which contains all the elements of the full MICD tensor (`startdatajbtensor.vti` file).

-### Outputs

-* The `Paraview` state files and all other files enabling the reproduction of the above screenshot and all images attached to the companion publication are in [the repository](https://github.com/tda-qchem/tda-qchem-examples/tree/main/pvsm).

 ### ParaView

 To reproduce the images and to explore the TDA pipeline, go to the root directory of [this repository](https://github.com/tda-qchem/tda-qchem-examples) and enter the following command: